dragonfly-xyz/useful-solidity-patterns/patterns/assembly-tricks-1/README.md

 ## Shortening Statically Sized Memory Arrays

 Statically sized arrays *do not* store a length prefix because it's already known at compile-time, so the above approach will not work for them.
-But you can use the array casting trick to *shorten* statically sized arrays.
-Unfortunately, this will require a new variable declaration, which needlessly expands memory but avoids copying each element:
+But you can use the array casting trick to create a fixed-length reference to a subset of the original array.
+Again, this does require a new variable declaration, which for statically sized arrays needlessly expands memory, but you still avoid having to copy each element this way:

 ```solidity
 uint256[10] memory arr;